Tonbridge railway station: History

 However, being forced to share tracks with its rival, the London, Brighton & South Coast Railway, as well as competition from the London, Chatham & Dover Railway meant that the SER decided to build a new route from London Bridge, which ran via Chislehurst and Orpington.
 The cut-off joined the main line at Tonbridge.
 This prompted a rebuild of the station, and in 1864 it was rebuilt on its current site with four platforms.
 The original station was demolished in 1865 after closure, but the entrance gateways are still in situ.
-The down side entrance is in Vale Road opposite Sainsbury's, and the up side entrance is in Priory Road, forming the entrance to the car park.
+The down side entrance is in Vale Road opposite Sainsbury's, and the up side entrance is in Priory Road, forming the entrance to second hand car sales shop.

 The cut-off opened in 1868.
 Soon afterwards, a larger engine shed was built, but still on the opposite side of the bridge to the main part of the station.
 In May 1893, the station changed its name to Tonbridge Junction, following the change in the town's name to avoid confusion with the larger Tunbridge Wells.
 At that time, there were two through platforms, two through roads, and two bay platforms at the west end of the station.
 These bay platforms served the lines to Redhill and Sevenoaks.
 The indirect line to Tunbridge Wells remained in use until about 1913, after which it was closed and the track dismantled.
 By November 1919, the up platform station roof bore the name TONBRIDGE in white letters.
 This feature was a navigational aid for aircraft.

 Under the Southern Railway, the station was renamed Tonbridge in July 1929.
 It was rebuilt in 1935, with the bay on the south side of the station converted to a through platform.
 This entailed the construction of a new section of bridge under the road outside the station.

 By May 1958, the brick station building fronting the main road had been rebuilt with a tiled facade.
 The Sevenoaks to Dover line via Tonbridge was electrified in 1961 when the Southern Region improved train frequencies and faster journey times were introduced under British Railways as part of the Kent Coast Electrification.
 The line south to Tunbridge Wells and Hastings was electrified in 1986 by British Rail, and finally the line to Redhill was electrified in 1993 also by British Rail as part of the Eurostar/Channel Tunnel route improvement works.

 Eurostar trains ran through Tonbridge station until the first section of the High Speed line was built through Kent, to cut down journey times from London to the Channel Tunnel.
 The transfer happened on 28 September 2003.
 The station was refurbished in 2011–12.

 In 2015, the station gained a resident cat, Saffie.
 The 8-year-old animal needed a new home when her owners moved house.
 Staff at the station adopted her.
 Saffie died in March 2018.

 Platforms

-Platforms 1 and 2 are an island platform.
+Platforms 1 and 2 are an island platform with tracks signalled for trains in both directions.